-ECHA will provide companies with an online and an off-line tool for dossier preparation that allows insertion of data and creation of XML files using an ECHA web-based application or the IUCLID software.
-The online tool does not require a company to develop IT data management systems and is particularly aimed at facilitating companies (in particular SMEs) to comply with their obligations under Annex VIII.
+ECHA will provide companies with an online and an off-line tool for dossier preparation that allows manual entry of data and creation of XML files.
+Those tools are the ECHA Submission portal (online) which features the guided dossier preparation and the IUCLID software (off line).